Vanuatu entry requirements for Ivory Coast passport holders

 Enjoy your stay

 You can stay up to the duration specified on your visa.
-Extensions are not available for tourist visas.
+Tourist visas are not extendable, so plan your departure date accordingly.

 Download Vanuatu Entry Checklist